 Safely Moving and Securing Items in ABF U-Pack

 Although we like many things about ABF U-Pack, one thing we do not like is that the trucks are not air ride equipped but instead spring ride.
-This basically means that their trucks are designed to carry freight, not necessarily household goods, whereas 'You Load, We Drive' companies like Broadway Express are specifically setup for household goods.
+This basically means that their trucks are designed to carry freight, not necessarily household goods, whereas 'You Load, We Drive' companies like Broadway Express are specifically designed for household goods.
 So what does all of this mean?
-It means that while ABF U-Pack is an affordable and viable option for many people it is not the best solution for those with high end furniture or for people relocating a great distance due to the probability of damage occurring.
+It means that, while ABF U-Pack is an affordable and viable option for many, it is not the best solution for those with high-end furniture or for people relocating a great distance due to the probability of damage occurring.